khushn/CarND-PID-Control-Project/reflections.md

 At 60 miles/hr. the car was seen to go off track, at a very curvy place at the end of the loop.

 The present code works fine for 40 miles/hr.
-(Since the simulator's record option wasn't working on Linux, I could take only one video with my phone to capture the training part)
+(Since the simulator's record option wasn't working on Linux, I could take only one video with my phone to capture the <a href = "/pid_train.mp4">training</a> part)

 ##### Other Observations/Suggestions